javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 1. By a key or a key range.
 That is: by `book.id` in our "books" storage.
 2. By another object field, e.g. `book.price`.

-First let's deal with the keys and key ranges `(1)`.
+First let's deal with the first type of search: by a key.

-Methods that involve searching support either exact keys or so-called "range queries" -- [IDBKeyRange](https://www.w3.org/TR/IndexedDB/#keyrange) objects that specify a "key range".
+Searching methods support both exact keys and so-called "ranges" -- [IDBKeyRange](https://www.w3.org/TR/IndexedDB/#keyrange) objects that specify an acceptable "key range".

 Ranges are created using following calls: